-Any handling of confidential data, whether in hard-copy form, on University-owned equipment, or via personally-owned home devices, should be done in the most secure, confidential manner, consistent with the Information Security Policy.
+Any handling of confidential data, whether in hard-copy, on University-owned equipment, or via personally-owned home or mobile devices, should be done in the most secure, confidential manner, consistent with the Information Security Policy.

-In the event of unauthorized access to University data, whether through theft or loss of portable devices such as USB drives, laptops, smart phones or other devices, or any other kind of breach of security, the individual who possessed the device or learns of the breach is responsible for notifying the appropriate University offices of a potential data breach, and assisting with the University’s data breach response.
+In the event of unauthorized access to University data, whether through theft or loss of portable devices such as USB drives, laptops, smart phones or other devices, or any other security breach, the individual who possessed the device or learns of the breach is responsible for notifying the appropriate University offices of a potential data breach, and assisting with the University’s data breach response.

-OIT's Help line (609-258-HELP by telephone, or firstname.lastname@example.org via e-mail) is the best place to start when reporting potential data breach.
+OIT's Help line (609-258-HELP by telephone, or [email protected] via e-mail) is the best place to start when reporting potential data breach.
+(The phone line is staffed round the clock.)
 If a related device is lost or stolen, a report should be filed as soon as possible with appropriate law enforcement.
-If the incident occurred off-campus, even outside the U.S., a copy of the relevant police report also should be obtained and provided to the Department of Public Safety.
+If the incident occurred off-campus, even outside the U.S., a copy of the relevant police report also should be provided to the Department of Public Safety.

-The advent of storage services in “the cloud” provides a useful alternative for those who use portable network devices or have computers stationary in several locations.
+Storage services in “the cloud” provide a useful alternative for those who use portable network devices or have computers stationary in several locations.
 The University has arrangements with certain providers for some secure cloud-based services.
-For example, faculty, staff, and graduate students may have Princeton-branded Google Drive accounts, which are subject to the Google Apps for Princeton University Usage Guidelines.
+For example, there are Princeton-branded Google Drive accounts, which are subject to the Google Apps for Princeton University Usage Guidelines.
 (Undergraduate students have access to Princeton-branded Google Apps, which are subject to the Princeton and Google Terms of Service.)
-However, the security of cloud services not endorsed by the University still must stand the test of time.
 Until the University can endorse your doing so, storing confidential or private University information in other “cloud” services poses serious risks, and should be avoided.

 Peer-to-peer file-sharing software may not be installed or used on DeSC computers (the set of machines designated explicitly for administrative applications) because such applications could expose to Internet access information that is restricted, confidential, or University-private.
 Other policies affecting DeSC computers may be seen at www.princeton.edu/descpolicy and at www.princeton.edu/descsecurity.